 - 9-12: Licensure available in High School only for Psychology and Sociology

-Program of Study: All licensure programs are at least 45 hours in length, including a minimum of 30 hours completed at Belmont.
+Program of Study: All licensure programs are at least 30-33 hours in length, with a minimum of 30 hours completed at Belmont.
 The State of Tennessee provides specific expectations for general education courses for all teachers.
 Depending on your undergraduate program, you may be required to complete some general education courses.
 The education programs at Belmont fulfill the Tennessee state licensure regulations instituted by the Tennessee State Department of Education.

 If you would like more information about the academic requirements for licensure, please contact Andrea McClain, Graduate and Licensure Coordinator.
 If you would like more information about the program features please go to the BU4U link below and set up an account.
 There you will create an informational brochure personalized just for you!